metapensiero/metapensiero.signal/README.rst

 Goal
 ++++

-This package implements a light event system that able to deal with both synchronous and asynchronous event handlers.
+This package implements a light event system that is able to deal with both synchronous and asynchronous event handlers.
 It can be used as-is or as member of a class.